 Is adding AIF ‘True Beacon One’ safe to your Investment Portfolio?

 Regulation of the investment product may seem like an obvious factor.
 Yet, surprisingly, it is one of the most overlooked ones.

 Supervision of a regulatory body helps to keep the in the best interest of the investor than the product sellers or managers.

 True Beacon is an AIF.
-The fund indeed has to register with SEBI and share their investment policy, etc. However, ‘True Beacon One’ is not supervised or regulated by the stringent rules of SEBI as it is with equity mutual funds.
+The fund indeed has to register with SEBI and share its investment policy, etc. However, ‘True Beacon One’ is not supervised or regulated by the stringent rules of SEBI as it is with equity mutual funds.

-Hence, at best, ‘True Beacon One’ is a SEBI registered investment product but as a class product it has less transparency and no stringent regulation when compared to a Mutual Fund product.
+Hence, at best, ‘True Beacon One’ is a SEBI-registered investment product but as a class product, it has less transparency and no stringent regulation when compared to a Mutual Fund product.

 Should stringent regulation matter to an investor?

 We know that equity mutual funds can invest only in the listed companies.
 And the companies listed in any exchange should be transparent about their financials as per the guidelines of SEBI.

 Likewise, AMCs and fund managers also need to adhere to the rules of SEBI.

 For example, in April 2021 SEBI mandated that a minimum of 20% of the fund managers’ salary should be paid as units of the scheme they manage.
 It makes the fund managers have a vested interest in delivering consistent performance—thereby benefitting the investors.